General questions about the KB web collection

 For special web collections, the collection specialists can select sections or even individual pages of a website.

 We start from the basis that data on public websites is actually public.
-It goes against the principle of a web archive to delete data.
+It goes against the principle of a web collection to delete data.
 If you would like to submit an objection to this, please send a reasoned deletion request to @email.
 See also the information regarding the General Data Protection Regulation (GDPR).

 For website owners